animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-`@LocatorApplication` is for configuring and bootstrapping standalone, {data-store-name} Locator application processes.
+`@LocatorApplication` is for configuring and bootstrapping standalone, GemFire Locator application processes.
 This process can only be a Locator and nothing else.
 If you try to start a Locator with a cache instance, SDG will throw an error.